-The CSP plant for district heating was officially opened on 11 October 2012 and has since then produced environmental friendly emission free district heating for the inhabitants of Thisted municipality.
+The CSP plant for district heating was officially opened on 11 October 2012 producing environmental friendly emission free district heating for the inhabitants of Thisted municipality.
 The plant is to supply around 500MWh a year for the district heating production.

 Scope of supply

 - Steel structure